ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 The **Icon Asset** template has three different options to display an inventory icon.
 The option used for the red fruit template requires knowledge of the **Icon Generator**.

 !!! info "The Icon Generator"
     The Icon Generator is a component used to render 3D icons.
 It uses a remote camera in a black box to capture an image of a template.
 The black box should be moved in a published project to a place out of sight.
+To learn more about how icons are generated from 3D templates, see the [Icon Generator Tutorial](icon_generator.md).

 ![!Icon Generator](../img/ProducersTutorial/Producer_IconGenerator.png){: .center loading="lazy" }